YetAnotherFurryMan/AAS/docs/Asset Assembler Script.md

 ## Stack datatypes

-The tokens can be numbers, strings, formatted strings and identifiers.
-The data types are simpler, for now there are only: integer, text, and object.
+The data types are simpler than token types, for now there are only: integer, text, and object.

 | Token Type       | Data Type |
 | :--------------: | :-------: |